hpcaitech/ColossalAI/docs/source/en/advanced_tutorials/train_gpt_using_hybrid_parallelism.md

 colossalai.launch_from_torch(config={}, seed=42)
 coordinator = DistCoordinator()
 ```
-Retrieve the dataset.
+prepare the dataset.
 You can use `plugin.prepare_dataloader` to generate a dataloader or customize your own dataloader.
 ```python
 def tokenize_batch(batch, tokenizer: Optional[AutoTokenizer] = None, max_length: int = 2048):
     texts = [sample["sentence1"] + sample["sentence2"] for sample in batch]